SafeExamBrowser/seb-server-setup/docs/installation.rst

 **Distributed setup example with Kind (Kubernetes in docker)**

-Since version 1.3 there is a distributed setup example for Kind :ref:`installkind-label` that can be used as a starting point to setup a fully distributed and scalable SEB Server service in the cluster with Kubernetes.
+Since version 1.3 there is a distributed setup example for Kind that can be used as a starting point to setup a fully distributed and scalable SEB Server service in the cluster with Kubernetes.
+The setup instructions are located within the "Demo" setup section.

 **Docker Compose for distributed setup**